 Stainless steel is better at holding in heat, but it can absorb coffee flavors over time which affects the taste.
 Some people find it leaves behind a metallic taste in the coffee, too.

-At the top of the article, I recommended this brewer by Bodum because it holds heat well.
-This is what I have and it’s the best glass brewer that I’ve found.
+I used to recommend this brewer by Bodum because it holds heat well.
 The extra layer around the glass holds in heat better and adds an extra layer of protection for the glass.
+Unfortunately, it’s hard to find these days, which is why I switched my main recommendation to the classic Bodum shown below.

-If you don’t like the design of the one I use, the Chambord is the classic french press.
-This one is beautiful and comes in a wide range of colors, but keep in mind it doesn’t hold heat as well as the first Bodum I mentioned and is easier to break.
+If you can’t get your hands on the one above, the Chambord is the classic french press.
+This one is beautiful and comes in a wide range of colors.
+It is easy to break though…

 I recommend the glass ones I mentioned, but if you prefer stainless steel, this is one of the highest rated options I’ve found.